plaid/plaid-java/README.md

 ### Versioning

 As of `9.0.0`, the library is generated from the OpenAPI spec.
-Previous versions were written manually and should still mostly work, but may not support newer functionality.
-[Here's](https://github.com/plaid/plaid-java/releases/tag/plaid-java-8.5.0) a link to `8.5.0`, the latest pre-generated version.

 Each major version of `plaid-java` targets a specific version of the Plaid API: